 Up-and-coming hot spot Bacalar Lagoon in Mexico’s Quintana Roo state is one of the underappreciated beauties of the Yucatan peninsula.
 Known for years to Europeans and decades to national tourists, this tiny, lakeside town is just starting to take off in a truly international way.
 This means that new hotels and tourism infrastructure (tours, excursions, transportation) are burgeoning in this tiny corner of the world, and yet, the area remains isolated enough that it’s still reasonably priced and not completely overrun with tourists like its neighbor to the north, Cancun.

-One of those newcomers is the Vlandre Hotel in downtown Bacalar, opened last year by Mexico City native Andrea Arroyo and her partner Vladimir Azpiroz.
+One of those newcomers is the Diosa del Agua Hotel in downtown Bacalar, which changed administration and name (it was formerly Vlandre Hotel) in 2021.
 “Downtown” might give a larger impression of Bacalar than what it is.
-This tiny town’s dusty roads snake through little brightly colored houses and seem to converge on the single principal thoroughfare that runs along the edge of the lake with lodging, eating, and swimming options on either side.
+This tiny town’s dusty roads snake through little brightly colored houses and seem to converge on the single principle thoroughfare that runs along the edge of the lake with lodging, eating, and swimming options on either side.

-Arroyo and her partner offer paddleboard tours of the stunningly blue and pristine Laguna de Bacalar where you can get a sense of the local ecosystem, see some cenotes (sinkholes) and even get close to some of the world’s oldest organisms, the stromatolites, which are colonies of bacteria growing in the lake that look like rock mushrooms sitting just below the surface.
-They also give kayak tours and can recommend some other eco-friendly activities for enjoying the lake.
+Paddleboard tours can be arranged of the stunningly blue and pristine Laguna de Bacalar where you can get a sense of the local ecosystem, see some cenotes (sinkholes), and even get close to some of the world’s oldest organisms, the stromatolites, which are colonies of bacteria growing in the lake that look like rock mushrooms sitting just below the surface.
+They are also kayak tours and the hotel can recommend some other eco-friendly activities for enjoying the lake.
 Because Bacalar’s Lagoon is such a fragile ecosystem, woke hotel owners are trying their best to keep the lake and its inhabitants as safe as possible from us destructive humans.

-To that end Vlandre urges its guests not to go into the water with commercial sunscreen or other creams or perfumes on.
-They offer biodegradable shampoo and soup from dispensers to reduce single plastic waste and they have a rainwater catchment system, solar water heaters, and source much of their produce for the hotel’s restaurant from a local organic garden.
+To that end the hotel urges its guests not to go into the water with commercial sunscreen or other creams or perfumes on.
+They offer biodegradable shampoo and soap from dispensers to reduce single plastic waste and they have a rainwater catchment system, solar water heaters, and source much of their produce for the hotel’s restaurant from a local organic garden.

 Even though the hotel’s Wi-fi is free and available, internet service throughout Bacalar can be spotty.
 Get prepared for digital detox and lots of real conversations with friends and family.
 By this time next year Vlandre is planning to have Bacalar’s first-ever specialty coffee bar up and running right on site – a sorely needed addition to the town’s delightful culinary offerings.
 There are a handful of great little spots to eat including the extremely popular Enamora Bacalar, the food truck Mi Burrito, and one of Arroyo’s favorites, Mr. Taco.
 There are even a few local breweries (one just down the street from Vlandre) that sit right on the water’s edge – a better view with a brew you couldn’t ask for.

-Upcoming for Vlandre are three, two-bedroom luxury cabins with kitchenettes under construction as we speak, as well as a small swimming pool.
-Rooms currently on offer are $65-118usd a night (includes taxes and breakfast) depending on the season, reserving directly with them will give you a small break on the price.
+Rooms currently on offer are $65 – $90 and the villas run from there up to $162 a night (includes taxes and breakfast) depending on the season.
+Reserving directly with them may give you a small break on the price.